October 13th, 2023Press Release

-NYC Public Advocate's Statement On The Appointment Of New Nycha Ceo And Board Chair
+NYC Public Advocate's Statement On The Arrest Of Council Member Vernikov And Protecting Protesters

 The City of New York seal encased in a larger blue circle with the words "Public Advocate: City of New York"